DigiPlush/web3Wall-app/README.md

 ## Chain & Contract

-The code is actually set up to use the following:
+The code is currently set up to use the following:

 - **Chain :** Amoy
 - **Contract :** 0x9957A3b7f91357f5411Cf3E4e71a585344C5A6f9